Government ‘failing miserably’ over hospitals crisis, says McDonald

 “The clinicians on the ground are saying this is clearly a legacy arising out of the Covid period in terms of people not presenting early on during Covid.”

-He said there had been record investment in health, and bed capacity had increased under the current government.
+He said there has been record investment in health, and bed capacity has increased under the current government.

 Mrs McDonald said: “You and your Government are failing miserably in your task and I don’t accept your excuse that this is a consequence of Covid.”